popelucha/ESSLLI-2025/02_semantic_web/README.md

 ### The Tendency to Re-Use

-* reuse subjects and objects -> increase the graph density
+* reuse subjects and objects $\rightarrow$ increase the graph density
-* reuse predicates -> minimize the number of types of edges
+* reuse predicates $\rightarrow$ minimize the number of types of edges

 ---